tuzig/capacitor-ssh-plugin/README.md

 ```typescript
 newChannel(options: { session: SSHSessionID; pty?: TerminalType; }) => Promise<{ id: number; }>
 ```

+given a connected session and an optional terminal type, start a new channel

 | Param         | Type                                                                              |
 | ------------- | --------------------------------------------------------------------------------- |